nosami/vsonline/vs-online/reference/configuring-windows.md

 ## Docker desktop

-Whole Docker Desktop is installed in all Windows please note, the docker tools for Visual Studio are currently not available in Codespaces.
+Docker desktop is installed in all Windows Codespace environment.
+However, the docker tools for Visual Studio are currently not available in Visual Studio Codespaces.

 ## Azure CLI

-The Azure CLI is installed in all Windows environments and is available on path as `az`.
+The Azure CLI is installed in all Windows Codespace environments and is available on path as `az`.

 ### Using Azure resources

 If you are using an Azure Active Directory (AAD) identity to authenticate your application against Azure resources, you will need to use first login to Azure from the Visual Studio terminal.
-To do this you will need to use the Azure CLI login command with the device login flow (as shown in the example below).
+To do this use the Azure CLI login command with the device login flow (as shown in the example below).
 Once logged in your application and terminal session should be able to use that identity.

 ```powershell
 > az login --use-device-code